klapuch/arch-guide/README.md

 ___

 #### LVM on LUKS
-- run `cfdisk /dev/nvmen01` and create two partitions - one for "system" and second for `/boot`
+- run `cfdisk /dev/nvmen01` and create two partitions - one for `/boot` as `EFI` and second for "system"
 - check disks with `lsblk`
 - `mkfs.fat -F32 /dev/nvmen01p1`
 - `cryptsetup luksFormat /dev/nvmen01p2` -- for system partition